 There are three methods to donate much needed funds to CAN:

 - ONLINE with credit/debit card via CAN’s JUST GIVING page – click here for details.
 (Just Giving will make a small admin charge, which we have no control over).
 Alternatively, CAN has now registered with BT's MyDonate.
-Unfortunately, the URL link direct to CAN's page is currently unavailable but the link to MyDonate is here and please follow BT's directions.
+The link to MyDonate is here and please follow BT's directions.

 - BT does not make any charge for this service - it is a completely free facility.